Fleet logo

 Step 3: Create a custom script

 1. Create an API-only user with the global maintainer role.
-Learn more how to create an API-only user in the API-only user guide.
+Learn how to create an API-only user in the API-only user guide.

-2. In Fleet, head to Controls > Variables to and create a Fleet variable called REQUEST_CERTIFICATE_API_TOKEN.
+2. In Fleet, head to Controls > Variables and create a Fleet variable called REQUEST_CERTIFICATE_API_TOKEN.
 Add the API-only user's API token as the value.
 You'll use this variable in your script.

 4. In Fleet, head to Controls > Scripts, and add a script like the one below, plugging in your own filesystem locations, Fleet server URL and IdP information.
 For this script to work, the host it's run on has to have openssl, sed, curl and jq installed.